 There is an impressive presence of durain stalls dotted about the market.
 Stacks of the fruit neatly lined on tables or piled high in bamboo buckets.
 We choose a store that is buzzing with locals and let the seller choose for us.
 I ask for two durians, being conservative.
 The man cut a small triangle in the fruit and peel back the husk to reveal a window of pulp.
 I pinch a bit off with my fingers and taste.
 It’s a strong flavour but there is a gentle bitterness with the sweet kick.
 Christopher tastes the other fruit and once our approval is given, both fruits are opened and packed in plastic containers.
 The two durians come to RM19 which is equivalent to around £3 – a bargain!

 There is also an abundance of mangosteen.
 I go mad and buy 2kg worth, examining the round purple fruits and choosing ones that yield slightly when pressed with a thumb.
-I later explain to Christopher they are considered to have ‘cooling’ properties and perfect with durian.
+Later on, I explain to Christopher they are considered to have ‘cooling’ properties and perfect with durian.
 I like the idea of this nature’s answer to combat the ‘heaty’ durian, like doc leaves bring relief to the sting of nettles.